Brazil Petrobras corruption hearing opens with shouting match

-RIO DE JANEIRO (Reuters) - The opening of a Brazilian congressional probe into alleged corruption at state-run oil company Petroleo Brasileiro SA erupted into a shouting match on Thursday when lawmakers rushed the dais and accused the probe’s leader of seeking to manipulate the outcome.
+RIO DE JANEIRO, March 5 (Reuters) - The opening of a Brazilian congressional probe into alleged corruption at state-run oil company Petroleo Brasileiro SA erupted into a shouting match on Thursday when lawmakers rushed the dais and accused the probe’s leader of seeking to manipulate the outcome.

 The dispute highlights the rising tension in Congress two days after a federal prosecutor asked the Supreme Court to open investigations into 54 individuals for their alleged role in a giant price-fixing, bribery and political kick-back scandal at Petrobras, as the company is known.